howsoai/platform-installation-examples/vault-certmanager/README.md

 ### Install Vault

-Since we have some custom configuration, we'll use a helm chart to install Vault.
+Since we have some custom configuration we'll use a helm chart to install Vault.

 Add the Hashicorp helm repository:
 ```sh